 Homework will sometimes be set through MathsPad.

-We often use Diagnostic Questions to assess pupil understanding and identify gaps in knowledge.
+Diagnostic Questions assess pupil understanding and identify gaps in knowledge.
 This allows us to plan their next steps effectively.

 Pupils are expected to take a proactive approach to learning, identifying targets for improvement and strategies to facilitate this.